 All after-school activities and field trips will be cancelled unless specifically announced by the school principal.

 All student events will be cancelled unless specifically announced by the school principal.

 Athletic events and practices will be cancelled unless specifically announced by the school principal.

 Heavy Snow – School Will Be Closed

-If we have heavy snow that creates a safety hazard for students and staff, prohibits travel, or prevents buildings from being prepared for a regular school day, school will be closed.
+If we have heavy snow that creates conditions where the safety of students and staff is at risk, travel is prohibitive, or buildings cannot be prepared for a regular school day, school will be closed.
 Parents will be notified by all communication methods previously identified.

 Severe Cold – Two Possible Outcomes